Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Results and Discussion

 For any cost ratios within the normal cone of the optimal vertex in Fig.~\ref{fig:mv_cost_diagram}, the shadow price sign patterns are fixed, so the bracketed term is constant, and the switching point \(\Delta P = 0\) reduces to $c_2 = 0$.
 If both CVs prefer MV2, by a similar algebraic exercise, $\Delta P = 0$ reduces to $c_1 = 0$.
 Note that the form of $\Delta P$ derived in \eqref{eq:deltaP_factorized} is only true when the local preferences for MVs are the same.
 In such cases, pairings will flip when the cost sign changes.
-This simple analysis shows that even for a $2\times 2$ problem, pairings are not solely determined by the LP optimum, which has important consequences: (1) the optimum is invariant to positive cost scalings if $r$ remains in the same normal cone, (2) the sign patterns of $c_1$ or $c_2$ may change the optimum if $r$ moves outside of the normal cone, (3) costs and its sign patterns influence pairings; even when the optimum does not change, pairings may change.
+This analysis shows that even for a simple $2\times 2$ problem, pairings are not solely determined by the LP optimum, which has important consequences: (1) the optimum is invariant to positive cost scalings if $r$ remains in the same normal cone, (2) the sign patterns of $c_1$ or $c_2$ may change the optimum if $r$ moves outside of the normal cone, (3) the pairings are influenced by the sign patterns of costs; when costs change, even when the optimum does not change, pairings may change.